The Gudenå Committee

 Who we are – the Gudenå Committee

 The Gudenå Committee is a collaboration between the seven municipalities in the Gudenå river catchment.
 The Committee is made up of one municipal board member from each municipality.
-Randers Municipality hosts the chairmanship for the Committee in 2016 and 2017.
+Randers Municipality currently hosts the chairmanship for the Committee.

 The History of the Gudenå Committee

 The Gudenå Committee began as the "Gudenå Udvalg", established by the municipalities in the 1970s after the so-called “Gudenå Study”, which researched the pollution levels of the Gudenå between 1973 and 1975.
 In the 1980s, the "Gudenå Udvalg" became the Gudenå Committee, and after the municipal reform in 2007 the Committee was reorganized to its current form as a fornalised cross-municipal cooperative.

 There are seven municipalities in the Gudenå Committee: Favrskov, Hedensted, Horsens, Randers, Silkeborg, Skanderborg, and Viborg Municipality.

 A more in-depth account of the Gudenå Committee can be found in the book “The Gudenå’s Cultural History” by Erik Hoffmeister.

 The Gudenå Committee holds an average of 4 meetings per year.
 The meetings are closed, but both the agenda and the minutes are public and are available on the website (Danish only).